-Chances are, if you’re also adulting in this fast-paced, modern world we live in, you probably know what it’s like to feel tired, or even exhausted, from time to time.
-It’s normal, natural and all part of being a human, rather than a machine.
+Chances are, if you’re reading this article while also adulting in this fast-paced world, you probably know what it’s like to feel tired, or even exhausted, from time to time - particularly before your period.
+We’re here to remind you that this is a normal, natural part of being a human, rather than a machine.

-But many of us are experiencing a little more than the odd afternoon of drowsiness, which is leading to a need to look a little deeper and figure out what’s driving the drowse.
+However, if you’re experiencing more than the odd afternoon of drowsiness, you may want to look a little deeper and figure out what’s driving the drowse.

 Pre-Period Fatigue: What's Normal?

-It is 100% normal and natural to feel a slight but noticeable drop in your energy levels in the days before your period.
+It is 100% natural to feel a noticeable drop in your energy in the days before your period, and the first few days of bleeding, as your oestrogen levels dip down to their lowest point.
 (We’ll break down why further down in this blog so keep reading!)

 The ‘pre-period’ fatigue we just mentioned, should be just that, ‘pre-period.’
-Struggling with energy levels 3 out of 4 weeks of the month is a sign something in your body isn’t functioning as it should, and is worth investigating.
+Struggling with energy levels 2 or 3 weeks out of 4 in the month is a sign that your body, hormones and energy production may need some attention.

-- Getting a good 8 hours sleep each night yet struggling to make it through the day without napping or pick-me-ups like coffee, sugary foods or energy drinks.
+- Getting a good 8 hours of sleep each night yet struggling to make it through the day.

 - Your ‘3pm slump’ has turned into more of an ‘all day erryday slump’.